webarttechnology/goldstin_mwg/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.6.24 =
+= 5.7.2 =

-* New: Added option to export subscribers who clicked on a link from the report [MAX]
-* Fix: Prevent directory traversal vulnerability [Thanks to Wordfence team]
-* Fix: Select list error for embedded forms [MAX]
-* Fix: Gmail authentication issue when Icegram sending service is enabled
+* Fix: Fatal error when creating a new campaign using existing templates in PHP 8.0
+* Fix: Custom field keywords not working in emails
+* Fix: Emails were not in alphabetical order while sending

 == Changelog ==

+**5.7.2 (14.11.2023)**

+* Fix: Fatal error when creating a new campaign using existing templates in PHP 8.0
+* Fix: Custom field keywords not working in emails
+* Fix: Emails were not in alphabetical order while sending

+**5.7.1 (10.11.2023)**

+* Update: Icegram email sending service improvements

+**5.7.0 (06.11.2023)**

+* New: Revamped campaign dashboard for optimized view/edit/save/send

 **5.6.24 (11.10.2023)**